adsuth/microfiction/README.md

 The site also has a leaderboard that rates the top three authors and readers based on metrics.

-These metrics are updated every 15 minutes by a CRON web job or via the developer menu
+These metrics are updated every hour by a CRON web job or via the developer menu

 ## Technologies
 | Element | Technology |